-CAS 101 Introduction to Public Speaking 3 hours Introduces and applies communication theories to speech and practical communication experiences ranging from interpersonal communication and small group process to preparation and delivery of platform speeches.

-CAS 313 Organizational Communication (same as BUS 313) Focuses on the role of communication in creating a productive organizational environment.
-Presents principles of 3 hours

-CAS 323 Advanced Public Speaking and Debate

-Addresses several types of public speaking situations.
+CAS 101 Introduction to Public Speaking Introduces and applies communication theories to speech and practical communication experiences ranging from interpersonal communication and small group process to preparation and delivery of platform speeches.
+3 hours CAS 313 Organizational Communication (same as BUS 313) Focuses on the role of communication in creating a productive organizational environment.
+Presents principles of communication by focusing on intrapersonal effectiveness, interpersonal skills, and presentation skills with emphasis on written, oral, and employment communication.
+Prerequisite: CAS 101.
+3 hours CAS 323 Advanced Public Speaking and Debate Addresses several types of public speaking situations.
 The course includes the practice of personal narrative speaking, informative speaking, persuasive speaking, and Monroe's motivational speaking.
-Course also addresses persuasive speaking by using a refutation style of argumentation for a final argument/debate style speech.
+Course also addresses persuasive speaking by using a refutation style of argumentation for a final argument/ debate style speech.
 Prerequisite: CAS 101.
+3 hours